Farm-fresh duck eggs are creamy, and delicious, and are typically more durable than the thinner eggs laid by chicken hens.

 The average lifespan of a duck is eight to 10 years, but egg laying will slow down substantially at the four to five-year mark.

 Ducklings and chickens can be kept in the same brooder without any problems, according to my personal experience.

 Ducklings are a whole lot messier than chicks, so the bedding in the brooder must be changed every two to three days to avoid a rancid sour smell and to prevent the growth of harmful bacteria.

-Top 12 Duck Egg Breeds
+The Best Duck Egg Breeds

 Laying hens of this breed can lay between 280 to 320 eggs each year.
 Their peak laying years (as with nearly all duck breeds) occur during the first two years of their lives.
 The eggs laid during this time will not usually be as large as the ones laid when they are five years old.

 Egg laying usually begins (again as with most duck breeds) around the age of six months.
-The large white eggs a Khaki Campbell duck lays will weigh around two and half to three quarters of an ounce.
+The large white eggs a Khaki Campbell duck lays will weigh around two and half to three-quarters of an ounce.

 Khaki Campbells are an independent duck breed that is known to be affable and intelligent.
-They are good foragers and bond tightly with the other ducks and even chickens that they are raised with in the coop.
+They are good foragers and bond tightly with the other ducks and even chickens that they are raised within the coop.

-But, it will likely take a little longer to train them to a turn out and put up routine than Pekin ducks, which adapt to learning instruction extremely quickly, in my personal experience.
+But, it will likely take a little longer to train them to a turn out and put up a routine than Pekin ducks, which adapt to learning instruction extremely quickly, in my personal experience.